Interactive Applied Anatomy

 All of Gillian's courses are supported by a wealth of photographs and video footage taken from years worth of work including footage of her anatomically painted horses and from her dissections.

-This ensures that you will be better able to visualise the bones in relation to the horse.
+This ensures that you will be better able to visualise the anatomy in relation to the horse.